enricocarraro/wp-fetch-metadata/README.md

 # Fetch Metadata

-WordPress plugin to create Resource Isolation Policies based on Fetch Metadata Request Headers.
+WordPress plugin that protects your resources from web attacks with Resource and Navigation Isolation Policies using Fetch Metadata headers.

 ## Requirements